10 Ways To Save On Winter Utilities

 Bonus tip #2 Cover up at Night

-We always use a second comforter on our beds at night along with some cozy flannel sheets.
+We always use a second comforter on our beds at night, along with some cozy flannel sheets.
 You would be amazed at how these two additions can make your bed toasty warm.

 You can also invest in a down comforter for your bed to use in the winter.
-You would be amazed at how one of these comforters really keep you warm in the winter.
+You would be amazed at how one of these comforters keep you warm in the winter.

 Bonus tip #3 Call in the Professionals

-If you are following every tip you can think of yet your home is still drafty, it may be time to call in some help to make sure you are doing all you can to save on your winter utilities.
+If you are following every tip you can think of, yet your home is still drafty, it may be time to call in some help to make sure you are doing all you can to save on your winter utilities.

-Contact your heating company for suggestions of a home visit.
-You can have a professional come into your home and look over your windows, your furnace and even check the insulation.
+You can have a professional come into your home, look over your windows and the state of your furnace, and even check the insulation.

-This will give you a heads up on any larger issues you may need to take care of.
+This will give you a heads-up on any larger issues you may need to take care of.
 Make sure before you book an appointment with anyone you determine it is a no-obligation cost-free visit.

-Yes, these are available….you just need to find them.
+Yes, these are available….you need to find them.
 Call your heating company or your local extension office for help.

-Utility reps are trained and know exactly what to look for, all you need to do is reach out.
 You may find that just a little caulking around the windows is all you may need to tighten things up a bit.

 Tips For Milder Winter and Summer Year-Round Folks

-Just because you have air conditioning does not mean you have to USE it.
-Now that the sweltering heat has calmed down a bit, turn those A/C units off my friends and save big.
+Now that the sweltering heat has calmed down a bit, turn those A/C units off, my friends, and save big.

 I have a full post of super simple tips on how to keep your house cool without using central air.
-Now, I know all of your southerners do not have the luxury of shutting things down in August.
+Now, I know all of your Southerners do not have the luxury of shutting things down in August.
+So save these tips for December-March. 🙂

-When you are looking for ways to save money on winter utilities you need to weigh all the options.
-The cost of a new tip or the labor involved to implement it may not always be worth the savings.
+When you are looking for ways to save money on winter utilities, you need to weigh all the options.

+The cost of a new tip or the labor involved in implementing it may not always be worth the savings.
 Do your homework, try a few ideas out and use the ones that work best for you.

 What tips do you have on how to save money on winter utilities?
 Leave a comment below, I would love to hear from you!